 On November 7, 1995, the Board of Directors adopted, and the stockholders subsequently approved, the Affiliated Managers Group, Inc. 1995 Incentive Stock Plan, under which shares of Common Stock were authorized and reserved for issuance.
 In May 1997, the Board of Directors voted to amend and restate, and the stockholders of the Company subsequently approved the amendment and restatement of, the 1995 Incentive Stock Plan (as so amended and restated, the "1995 Plan").
-Under the 1995 Plan, a total of shares of Common St (or shares of stock convertible into shares of Common Stock, which includes shares of Common Stock shares of Class A Voting Convertible Preferred Stock) are authorized and reserved for issuance.
-On June 11, 1997, the Company granted options to purchase shares of Class A Voting Convertible Preferred up to an aggregate of Stock (convertible into up to an aggregate shares of Common Stock) to certain members of the Company's senior management.
+Under the 1995 Plan, a total of shares of Common Stock (or shares of stock convertible into shares of Common Stock are authorized and reserved for issuance.

 The 1995 Plan permits (i) the grant of Incentive Options, (ii) the grant of Non-Qualified Options, and (iii) the issuance of Restricted Stock.
 Like the 1994 Plan, the 1995 Plan was designed and intended as a performance incentive for officers, employees, consultants and other key persons performing services for the Company to encourage such persons to acquire or increase a proprietary interest in the success and progress of the Company.
-As of June 30, 1997, options to purchase up to shares of Class A Voting Convertible Preferred Stock (convertible into up to shares of Common Stock) had been awarded under the 1995 Plan, and shares of Restricted Stock had been issued under the 1995 Plan, and shares of Common Stock) remained available for issuance under the 1995 Plan.
+In May 1997, the Company granted options to purchase an aggregate 1,850 shares of Class A Voting Preferred Stock (convertible into an aggregate of shares of Common Stock), including options to purchase 500, 500, 200, 300, 250 and 100 shares of Class A Voting Preferred Stock to Messrs.
+Nutt, Healey, Chertavian, Dalton, Brennan and Murphy, respectively.
+Since March 1996, the Company has issued an aggregate shares of Restricted Stock under the 1995 Plan, including shares to Messrs.
+Nutt, Healey, Chertavian, Dalton, Girvan, Brennan and Murphy, respectively.
 The Company does not intend to make any grants under the 1995 Plan after consummation of the Offerings.